Reviewers Editions are written in short codes, like

 10e1u to old

-10e, and review what has changed, to see whether the new update meets their needs.
+10e, and review what has changed, to see whether the changes serve their needs.
 Users of a

 10e7u should compare a new